nsidc/ms2gt/doc/index.md

        defaults:      1          none         0     50
 ```

-[mod10_l2 usage](mod10_l2_usage) provides a cursory explanation of the mod10_l2.pl script parameters.
-A more expanded discussion of each parameter is provided here.
 Note that the first four parameters to mod10_l2.pl are required; the rest are optional.

 1.  _dirinout_ - the directory containing all input files required by mod10_l2.pl and all output files created by mod10_l2.pl.
 If input files must reside in some directory other that the one used for output, then the user will need to create links to each of these files in the dirinout directory.
 2.  _tag_ - a string used in constructing the names of output files.
 Each output filename will begin with the _tag_ string.